The Exhibit Designer expresses the content, themes, and goals of the exhibition in 3D media.

-Areas of Responsibility and Specifics
+Areas of Responsibility and Specific Responsibilities

-- With the developer, conduct a start-up meeting with the client and stakeholders to determine storylines, themes, and goals of the exhibition.
+- With the Developer, conduct a start-up meeting with the client and stakeholders to determine storylines, themes, and goals of the exhibition.

-- With the developer, brainstorm ideas, interactives, and best media to express exhibit topics and content, being cognizant of audience, goals, client, SRS build needs, and budget.
+- With the Developer, brainstorm ideas, interactives, and best media to express exhibit topics and content, being cognizant of audience, goals, client, SRS build needs, and budget.

 - Create concept sketches or renderings of major exhibit areas or ideas, coded to the development documents.